At Carey, we are committed to fostering a learning environment and assessing academic performance based on merit.

 Both semester and cumulative grade point averages are noted on a student’s academic record.
-To calculate grade point average (GPA), multiply the number of credits for each course by the quality points associated with the grades received in each course; add up quality points; then add up credits and divide quality points by the number of credits.
+To calculate the grade point average (GPA), multiply the number of credits for each course by the quality points associated with the grades received in each course; add up quality points; then add up credits and divide quality points by the number of credits.
 The quality points used for all official grades at the Carey Business School are listed in the following table.

 ’D+, ‘D’, and ‘D-’ are not awarded at any level.

 Students wishing to appeal a grade must contact their academic advisor within two weeks of the grade having been assigned by the instructor.